PaperMC/docs/docs/paper/dev/api/obsolete-api-migration/material.md

 ```java
 ItemStack.of(ItemType.AIR);
 ```
-*Using static constructors is encouraged over the use of the built-in constructor.
-See [API plans](docs/paper/dev/api/roadmap.md#interface-itemstacks) for more information.*

 ## BlockType
 BlockType represents a type of Block that can only be placed in the physical world and does not have a corresponding